jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ## Class Constructor and De-constructor

-Class constructors are similar to constructors in java.
-Class de-constructors are simply the name of the class with a "~" sign in front of it.
-It is important to free any allocated memory in the class deconstruct.
+Class constructors are similar to constructors in Java.
+Class destructor are simply the name of the class with a "~" sign in front of it.
+It is important to free any allocated memory in the class deconstruct since C++ does not have a garbage collector.

 ```c++
 class Pair